NPDebs/Awareness-on-SIDS/README.md

 1. Determine the level of awareness of mothers regarding SIDS and associated factors at Oroworukwo community in Port Harcourt, Rivers State.
 2. Examine the factors associated with SIDS among infants at Oroworukwo community.

+## Research Questions
+In order to provide a guide for this study and address the key aspects, the following research questions have been formulated:

+1. What is the level of awareness of mothers on SIDS in Oroworukwo community, Port Harcourt, Rivers State?
+2. What factors are associated with SIDS among infants at Oroworukwo community in Port Harcourt, Rivers State?